-Preston Taylor Stone is writer-performer from South Carolina.
-He is of mixed-blood Cherokee descent (Eastern Band).
-His poetry and/or fiction has appeared or is forthcoming in The Chronicle, Flash Fiction Magazine, The Moth, Poetry Quarterly, and New Reader Magazine.
-He has been a reader and blogger for Spry Literary Journal and Flash Fiction Editor for Crack the Spine Literary Magazine.
+My poetry was awarded the First Annual Writers’ Harvest Student Reading Award from the Department of English at Clemson University.
+My poetry and/or fiction has also appeared or is forthcoming in The Chronicle, Flash Fiction Magazine, The Moth, Poetry Quarterly, and New Reader Magazine.
+I was a reader and blogger for Spry Literary Journal and Flash Fiction Editor for Crack the Spine Literary Magazine.
 Since 2016, I have been the Editor-in-Chief of KAIROS Literary Magazine, a 501(c)3 non-profit organization I co-founded while at Clemson University.
 KAIROS publishes four times annually, including a print paperback volume, and is a member of the Community of Literary Magazines and Presses (CLMP).